Maegan Fairchild

 Campus Mind Works: A massive support database created to "simplify access to the wide variety of mental health and academic support resources at the University of Michigan, and to provide information to help students stay healthy and manage college life."
 The website includes general information about mental health support and mental illness, as well as more general resources arranged by student identities (including first generation students, graduate students, international students, students of color, law students, veterans, and transfer students).

 Student Identities: There are many resources under this umbrella, though many of the most active seem to be student communities and student run organizations.
-UM Centers to check out include the Spectrum Center (LGBT+ Students), the Center for the Education of Women+, MESA (Multi Ethnic Student Affairs), and the Totter Multicultural Center.
-Graduate students should also check out SCOR (Students of Color of Rackham) and the network listserv for LGBTQ Graduate students (join the latter by contacting rack-stu-engagement@umich.edu).
-Please let me know about other centers and resources I should add to this list!
-See also the Campus Mind Works resource, above.
+UM Centers to consult include the Spectrum Center (LGBTQ+ Students), the Center for the Education of Women+, MESA (Multi Ethnic Student Affairs), and the Totter Multicultural Center.
+Graduate students may also check out SCOR (Students of Color of Rackham) and the resource page for LGBTQ+ Students.
+The Office of Academic Multicultural Initiatives now maintains a page with resources and information for undocumented and DACA students, including information about the student organization SCOPE (Student Community of Progressive Empowerment).